 - The recipe can be scaled to make a smaller batch or a larger batch of kalakand sweet.

-This Kalakand Recipe post from the archives (May 2015) has been updated and republished on 23 October 2021.
+This Kalakand Recipe post from the archives first published in May 2015 has been updated and republished on 22 October 2022.